Skip to main content

 ✗ Annual deposit leakage normalised: Recurring deposit shortfalls become treated as unavoidable operating cost — a material P&L line item that could be recovered with an independent evidence record.

-With manual methods, pickup photos taken on a driver's phone cannot be retrieved when a deposit dispute lands weeks later — and the shipper has no independent evidence to contest the charge with.
-With structured container inspection documentation, the complete pickup-and-return record is searchable by container number in seconds, with GPS and timestamp metadata intact from the original capture.
+With manual methods, pickup photos taken on a driver's phone can be difficult to retrieve when a deposit dispute lands weeks later, leaving the shipper without an independent record to reference.
+With structured container inspection documentation, the pickup-and-return record is searchable by container number, with its capture timestamp and any available device-recorded location retained as context.

 No obligations — reply within 1 business day